-15- Minute unit increments.
+15- Minute unit increments

-240 units per POC year (60 hours) which includes the combination of shared and non shared CLED.
+240 units per POC year (60 hours) which includes the combination of shared and non-shared CLED.

-Services shall not exceed the number of units as defined in the beneficiaries POC and must have a PA.
+Services shall not exceed the number of units as defined in the beneficiaries Plan of Care and must have a prior authorization.